 The grapes are handpicked and whole bunches are pressed.
 There is static settling of the lees.
 The wine is fermented in temperature-controlled tuns, followed by raising on the less for 8 months.

-The robe is lemon yellow with green reflections of good intensity.
+The robe is lemon yellow with green reflections of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

 “Best Sommelier of France 2006”